This scholarship supports Honours, Masters and PhD students in Anthropology to undertake research overseas.

 |Value||Eligibility||Open date||Close date|

-This scholarship was established in 1988 by Mrs Fancy Lawrence, wife of Emeritus Professor Peter Lawrence.
-He was a Professor of Anthropology at the University from 1971 to 1986 who had a particular interest in Papua New Guinea and Melanesia.
+This scholarship was established in 1988 by Mrs Fancy Lawrence, wife of Emeritus Professor Peter Lawrence who was a Professor of Anthropology at the University of Sydney from 1971 to 1986.

 a.
-An opportunity is available for an outstanding Masters by Research or PhD scholar in the area of Anthropology.
+An opportunity is available for an outstanding Honours, Masters of Arts (Research), Master of Philosophy or PhD scholar in the area of Anthropology.

 I. academic merit,